This is not the first time I’ve written a piece on Finding Poland which covers the cost of living in Poland per month.

 The communal fees bill in Poland is called czynsz administracyjny.
 It covers elements such as electricity (inside the building), waste disposal, lift maintenance, the upkeep of green spaces around the building and water and canalisation.

 Back in April 2019, when the previous owner of my flat showed me a recent communal fees bill, the fee was around 540 zł.
-This fee included two parking spaces and a storage unit in the underground garage, for which I now pay a combined total of around 111 zł per month.
+This fee included maintenance costs for two parking spaces and a storage unit in the underground garage.

 Internet